 This course examines the social, legal, ethical, economic, and political interactions of business and society.
-This is a foundation for students who specialize in some aspect of business and also provides the opportunity for non-business majors to learn about the impact of business in a society in which they are citizens, consumers, and producers.
-Topics include economic systems; government and business; ethics and law; social responsibility; globalization; and international business concepts, principles and practices.
+This is a basic foundation for the student who will specialize in some aspect of business and will also provide the opportunity for non-business majors to learn about the relationship and impact of business to a society in which they are citizens, consumers, and producers.
+The class includes such topics as: economic systems; government and business; ethics and law; social responsibility; globalization; and international business concepts, principles and practices.